 - Small digital display

-If you’re looking for a watch with a large memory, the OCi is not going to be the watch for you.
+If you’re looking for a watch with large memory, the OCi is not going to be the watch for you.
 It only stores 24 dives at a time before you need to upload your dives into your dive log.
 A long diving trip may require that you download your dives while still on the boat.

 The OCi comes in a variety of color choices:

 When looking at the Oceanic OCi, you’re going to find it has many features.
 Oceanic claims that the “I” stands for incredible.
-That’s not far from the truth considering the pricepoint for the watch and the features that are available.
+That’s not far from the truth, considering the price point for the watch and the features that are available.

-It offers four different dive modes:
+It offers five different dive modes: